 How to Manage High Humidity in the Bathroom

-Whether you want ways to reduce moisture in an existing bathroom or you want to avoid humidity issues in a bathroom that you build, you can keep bathrooms dry and free of mold and mildew.
+Whether you are looking to reduce the moisture build up in an existing bathroom or ensure the bathroom you’re building stays free of mold and mildew issues with proper ventilation.
 Here’s what you need to know.

 The Importance of Bathroom Ventilation

-Often, the first step you take to reduce moisture in a room is to remove the source of humidity.
-However, you can’t do that in your bathroom, since most of the bathroom’s functions involve water.
+Ideally the best way to resolve high humidity in a space is to remove the source of humidity.
+Unfortunately when it comes to your bathroom that isn’t an option.
 So, what do you do when every five minutes of showering produces one-half pint of bathroom moisture?

 Continue reading “How to Manage High Humidity in the Bathroom” »

 No one likes to come home to a hot house, especially during the steamy summer months in Lincoln NE.
 If your air conditioning unit just isn’t cutting it there may be a few reason and things to check to determine why.